tan-zhuoting/Assigment1/README.md

 - I have manually made a merge conflict where a line was delted on 'master' but edited in 'experimental'.
 The conflict is resolved by having 'master' revert its deletion on that line.
 - I have created the '.gitignore' file for C++
-- I have checked for the existence of binary files and be caution that they should be delted in the repository
+- I have checked for the existence of binary files and be caution that they should be deleted in the repository

 Afterall, I gained a basic idea of version control and how to implement it in the process of coding.